 Terril Saint-Charles route and viewpoint

 At only a few minutes from the city, you will find the "Terril de Saint-Charles" route, offering you a viewpoint over Charleroi.
 The walk takes you up the slag heaps that were mined for its residual coal.
-From there you can see how green Charleroi actually is.
-You will have an excellent view of the old steel factories such as Marcinelle and Marchienne-au-Pont and the remaining series of slag heaps.
-A little hint for photographers: the light over Charleroi is the best in the afternoon and evening.

 Although the city is not as impressive as Brussels or Antwerp, it still has a very unique charm.
 Charleroi is an ideal place for urbexers and people who like an adventure.